 If you come anywhere near the wellness space, you hear a lot about inflammation.
-Tons of snacks, recipes, and cookbooks advertise themselves as “anti-inflammatory,” the #inflammation hashtag is all over health and wellness accounts on Instagram, even Tom Brady has jumped on the anti-inflammatory bandwagon.
-But what is inflammation?
-And what is chronic inflammation, a subset of inflammation that gets a whole lot of bad press?
+Tons of snacks, recipes, and cookbooks advertise themselves as “anti-inflammatory,” the #inflammation hashtag is all over Instagram, even Tom Brady jumped on the anti-inflammatory bandwagon.
+But what is inflammation, why is it bad, and how do you prevent it?
+Read on to learn the characteristics of acute vs chronic inflammation, what causes chronic inflammation, common chronic inflammation symptoms, inflammatory diseases that can result from chronic inflammation, how to reduce inflammation naturally, and more.

 So if inflammation is basically saving your life all the time, why does it have such a bad rap?
 Why is everyone always trying to avoid it?
 The answer lies in the fact that there are two distinct types of inflammation: think of them as inflammation, and inflammation’s evil twin.

 The two types of inflammation are acute inflammation and chronic inflammation.
+Comparing acute vs chronic inflammation, you’ll see a lot of similarities, but also some vital differences.
 They’re similar in how the inflammation process works and what the white blood cells do, but very different when it comes to why the processes occur and how they affect your overall health.

 Acute inflammation is, in a way, the “good” kind of inflammation.
 It occurs almost immediately when you experience an injury or catch a virus, has only localized effects (so it only occurs precisely where the injury is), and usually only lasts a short time.
 So if you cut your finger, bang your knee, sprain your ankle, or come down with a sore throat, acute inflammation is the mechanism that helps your body heal itself, defending against viruses and bacteria and repairing damaged tissue.
 Redness, swelling, heat, pain, and numbness are all signs of acute inflammation.